-It’s important to wash your hands well and keep all work surfaces clean and dry at all times.
+Wash your hands well and keep all work surfaces clean and dry at all times.
 When you handle supplies, touch only the outside wrappers with your bare hands.
 You may need to wear a mask over your nose and mouth.

-Follow these steps to open up a sterile pad or kit:
+To open a sterile pad or kit: